Find the range for a set of data by entering the numbers in the data set below. Read below to learn more about how to find the range.

 How to Find Range

 In statistics, the range is the difference between the smallest and largest numbers in a data set.
-The range is used to measure the spread or dispersion between numbers in a set of data.
+The range is used to measure the spread or dispersion between numbers in a set of values.

 The range is closely related to the midrange, which is a measure of center, or central tendency, of the data.